A-Arcanjo/BDL-Assignment/README.md

 9. What is your favorite color?
     1.  blue
     2. Blue.
-10. What is your fav. videogame?
+10. What is your fav. video game?
     1. Candy Crush Saga
     2. I am not a video game fan, but sometimes I play Mario Cart with my son.
 11. Does it bother you to be confronted with unexpected situations?